rohitsunilsharma2000/exam-notes/Cryptography & Network Security/Cryptography Questionss.md

 ---

-# Index

-## Chapter 5: INTERNET SECURITY PROTOCOLS, USER AUTHENTICATION
+#  Chapter 5: INTERNET SECURITY PROTOCOLS, USER AUTHENTICATION
 - **Short Answer Type Questions**
   1. What do you mean by 2-factor authentication?
   2. Describe the functioning of a MAC?